Ripley6811/FSND-P4-Conference-Organization-App/README.md

 - `getTypeAndTime`

-The special query problem points out the restriction that an inequality filter can only be applied to one property.
+The special query problem points out the restriction that an inequality filter can only be applied to one property within a single query.
 "Non-workshop sessions" is one inequality filter related to *type* and "sessions before 7pm" is an inequality filter on a different property regarding *time*.